 6 common dementia behaviors and how to manage them

-Dementia, an umbrella term that encompasses Alzheimer’s disease, refers to a decline in memory and mental ability that interferes with a person’s capacity to live his life normally.
-As dementia progresses, a number of behaviors can impact one's health and safety.
+Dementia, an umbrella term that encompasses Alzheimer’s disease, refers to a decline in memory and mental ability that interferes with a person’s capacity to live their life normally.
+As dementia progresses, a number of common behaviors can impact one's health and safety.
 Some of the most common behaviors exhibited by those with dementia include:

 What it looks like: Some people lash out at family members during middle-stage dementia, accusing them of lying or withholding information.

 How to manage it: Remember that it isn’t a personal attack; it’s the dementia talking.
 Instead of arguing, shift the conversation.

 “Redirection is a technique that has been fairly well-documented,” says Kevin Jameson, president and founder of the Dementia Society of America.
 “It basically diverts someone's line of thinking to an adjacent subject.
 The new, shiny object often takes over the conversation.
 This may be done over and over.”